SYNQ-Technologies/public-docs/docs/radio/installation.md

     3. Select the desired channel if you have multiple radio kits.
 12. Speak a test phrase into **Radio #2**.
 For example, "testing-testing 1-2-3".
     1. You should see the transcription of your test phrase appear.
+    2. Click the __⋮__ menu and select __Enable Audio Analysis__, then speak another test phrase.
+The transcript view now shows an audio player and waveform for the capture.
+Play it back and confirm the audio sounds clean and the waveform is not squared off flat at the top and bottom, which indicates clipping.
+If it is clipped, lower the volume on **Radio #1** and test again.
+See [Audio Analysis](./settings.md#audio-analysis).
 13. Type in a test phrase into chat interface of the transcript viewer and press the **Send** button.
     1. The test phrase will be broadcast over the radios.
     2. You should hear it through **Radio #2**.